Majority dynamics and the median process: connections, convergence and some new conjectures: Introduction

 One should note that though we expect opinions to drift towards $\frac{1}{2}$, the geometry of the graph and the tie-breaking mechanism have a decisive role in determining whether opinions converge to $\frac{1}{2}$.
-In some examples one can show that the marginal distributions converge to a non-trivial limit distribution as time goes to infinity, which even has full support, while in others it is not clear whether such a limit exists.
+In some examples one can show that the marginal distributions converge to a non-trivial limit distribution as time goes to infinity, which even has full support see e.g. Equation~\eqref{eq:support} for the two-dimensional integer lattice), while in others it is not clear whether such a limit exists.

 We consider convergence properties of the median process in Section~\ref{sec:convergence}.
-We say that median dynamics converges almost surely on $x \in G$ if the limit $\lim_{t \to \infty} \eta_{t}(x)$ exists almost surely.
+We say that median dynamics converges almost surely on $x \in V(G)$ if the limit $\lim_{t \to \infty} \eta_{t}(x)$ exists almost surely.
 Convergence of median dynamics can be deduced from fixation of the corresponding majority dynamics.
-Majority dynamics with parameter $p \in [0,1]$ is said to fixate for $x \in G$ if $\lim_{t \to \infty}\xi^{p}_{t}(x)$ exists almost surely.
+Majority dynamics with parameter $p \in [0,1]$ is said to fixate for $x \in V(G)$ if $\lim_{t \to \infty}\xi^{p}_{t}(x)$ exists almost surely.
 In this case, the random variables $\xi^{p}_{t}(x)$ are constant from some random time on.
 It is not hard to verify that, if majority dynamics fixates for all $p \in [0,1]$, then the corresponding median dynamics converges.
-It is not clear if the converse holds, but we can prove that convergence of median dynamics implies that the corresponding majority dynamics fixates for all but a countable amount of values of $p \in [0,1]$.
+It is not clear if the converse holds, but we can prove that convergence of median dynamics implies that the corresponding majority dynamics fixates for all but a countable amount of values of $p \in [0,1]$ (Proposition~\ref{prop:convergence}).

-We do not expect that convergence of median dynamics implies that majority dynamics fixates for all values of $p \in [0,1]$, but we conjecture this is the case for all $p \neq \frac{1}{2}$.
+We do not expect that convergence of median dynamics implies that majority dynamics fixates for all values of $p \in [0,1]$, but we conjecture this is the case for all $p \neq \frac{1}{2}$, see Conjecture~\ref{conj:convergence}.

 One can also ask whether median dynamics fixates, meaning that the random variables $\eta_{t}(x)$ not only converge, but are constant after some random time.
 This cannot be directly deduced from fixation of the corresponding majority dynamics and one needs to rely on special properties of the underlying graph and of the dynamics to prove such a result.
-Relying on dependent percolation arguments, we are able to establish fixation when the underlying graph is $\ZZ^{2}$.
+Relying on dependent percolation arguments, we are able to establish in Theorem~\ref{t:fixation} fixation when the underlying graph is $\ZZ^{2}$.

 As mentioned earlier, when a vertex has an even number of neighbors one can introduce a different mechanism for tie-breaking by tossing a fair coin.
 Majority dynamics with coin tosses is known as \textit{zero-temperature Glauber dynamics} (ZTGD) and is related to the well-known Ising model.
 It is not hard to see that the tie-breaking mechanism can have a profound effect on the processes, and in many cases, such as on $\ZZ^2$, one expects very different behaviors between (standard) majority dynamics and ZTGD.